Quasitoposes as elementary quotient completions: The quasi-topos construction from a hyper-tripos

-The topos $\Crs{\ct{C}}$ is reflective and the reflector is build as follows.
+Recall from \cite{JohnstoneP:skeelii} that \begin{definition} An object $A$ in a category $\ct{C}$ is \dfn{coarse} if for every morphism $f:C\to B$ which is both monic and epic and every $g: C \to A $ there is a unique $t: B\to A$ such that $g=tf$. \end{definition} \begin{prp} Every quasi-topos $\ct{C}$ contains a full reflective subcategory $\Crs{\ct{C}}$ which is a topos. \end{prp} \begin{proof} The topos $\Crs{\ct{C}}$ is reflective and the reflector is build as follows.
 For any object $A$ note that the diagonal $\delta_A$ in $\Stg{\ct{C}}(A\times A)$ is represented by the diagonal (being the diagonal a strong monomorphism).
 Its classifying arrow $\chi_{\delta_A}$ factors as a strong monic followed by an epimorphism as

 The object $\ct{S}_A$ will be called {\em object of $A$-singletons} and we call $\eta_A:A\to \ct{S}_A$ the {\em singleton arrow} of $A$.
 Note that $\chi_{\delta_A}$ is monic, whence the singleton arrow of $A$ is both epic and monic.
 Strong monic are strong comprehension arrows in $\Stg{\ct{C}}$ so it is easy to see that every arrow $f:A\to B$ determines a unique arrow $\ct{S}_f:\ct{S}_A\to\ct{S}_B$ with $\ct{S}_fi_A=i_Bf$.
 This determines a functor $\ct{S}:\Crs{\ct{C}}\to\ct{C}$ where $\Crs{\ct{C}}$ is the full subcategory of $\ct{C}$ on coarse objects.